jaygooby/build-nginx/README.md

 ./build-nginx
 ```

-Will `git --single-branch clone` the nginx `master` branch, configure and build it.
+Will `git --depth 1 --single-branch clone` the nginx `master` branch, configure and build it.
 Not so very useful...

 ## Specific nginx version and OpenSSL dependency, with non-core module
 How about getting nginx stable version 1.12.2 built with OpenSSL version 1.0.2l and HTTP/2 support?